Slow Cooker Dr. Pepper Beef Stew

 Step-by-Step Guide

-2. To a mixing bowl whisk together the beef broth, tomato paste, Dr. Pepper, brown gravy mixes and beefy onion soup mix.
+In a mixing bowl, whisk together the beef broth, tomato paste, Dr. Pepper, brown gravy mixes, and beefy onion soup mix.
+Take a minute to really whisk it well so there are no lumps.

 A glass measuring cup with a whisk inside contains a brown-orange sauce.
 Nearby are bowls of raw beef, chopped onions, and chopped carrots.